OctaDist/OctaDist.github.io/about.md

 ### Availability

-OctaDist is an user-friendly computer software for crystallography and inorganic chemistry.
+OctaDist is a user-friendly computer software for crystallography and inorganic chemistry.
 It is mainly used for computing octahedral distortion parameters of octahedral molecular geometry, for instance, spin crossover coordination complex and magnetic metal complex.